First recorded (as “My Girl Sloopy”) by The Vibrations (US #26/R&B #10 1964).

 From the wiki: “‘Hang On, Sloopy’ is a 1964 song owned by Wes Farrell and Bert Russell, originally titled ‘My Girl Sloopy’.
 A tale told around Columbus, Ohio, is that Sloopy was a waitress/singer, who used the name ‘Sloopy’ on stage.
 The truth is the song was never about her.
 It was written by a St. Louis teen who created a fictitious ‘Sloopy’ and then sold his publishing rights to Farrell and Russell.

 “It was first recorded in 1964 by The Vibrations (who had previously recorded as The Jayhawks (‘Stranded in the Jungle‘), becoming a Top 30 hit.
-It also became the title track of a live 1965 instrumental recording, Hang On Ramsey!
-(1966), by the Ramsey Lewis Trio and, when re-released in 1973, garnered Ramsey a Grammy Award for Best R&B Instrumental Performance.
-The first cover version of ‘Sloopy’ was recorded by a Canadian band, Little Caesar & The Consuls, where their recording hit #1 in July 1965.
+It also became the title track of a live instrumental album, Hang On Ramsey!
+(1966), first released in October 1965 by the Ramsey Lewis Trio which, when re-released in 1973, garnered Ramsey a Grammy Award for Best R&B Instrumental Performance.
+The first cover version of ‘Sloopy’ was recorded by a Canadian band, Little Caesar & The Consuls, where their recording hit #1 in July 1965 on the Canadian Singles chart (and cracked the Billboard Hot 100).

 “The song gained an association with The Ohio State University after its marching band began playing it at football games; first performing it in 1965 after a band member, John Tatgenhorst, begged the director to try playing it.
 Because of the crowd reaction, the band began to play it at every game.
-It now remains a Saturday tradition to play the song before the start of the fourth quarter of every OSU Buckeye game.”
+It now remains a Saturday tradition to play the song before the start of the fourth quarter of every OSU Buckeye game and also, since 1985, has been the official ‘state song’ of Ohio.”

 Little Caesar & The Consuls, “(My Girl) Sloopy” (1965):